 Our tour guide meets you at your hotel at 9:00 to begin your walking tour in the capital of three great empires.
 We start with the TOPKAPI PALACE, the former imperial residence from which the Great Ottoman Empire was ruled for nearly 400 years.
 Today a spectacular museum, it is famous for its collections of treasury of the Ottoman Royal Family.
-You will chase the memories of the sultans and the Ottoman Empire through 400 years of the most glorious victories, happiest moments, and mournful days.(The Harem is not include the itinerary)
+You will chase the memories of the sultans and the Ottoman Empire through 400 years of the most glorious victories, happiest moments, and mournful days.(The Harem is not included on the itinerary)

-From Topkapi Palace you walk to HAGIA SOPHIA via a cobblestone road filled with old Ottoman houses.
+After the Palace we walk to HAGIA SOPHIA via a cobblestone road filled with old Ottoman houses.
 This 6th century church, a masterpiece of Byzantine architecture, welcomes you with its legends and mosaics.
 You will have a chance to touch the history of this church, a main attraction of the city since its construction.

-After lunch you will walk to and visit HIPODROME: The former center of sportive and political activities of Constantinople.
+After lunch in a local restaurant you will visit HIPODROME: The former center of sportive and political activities of Constantinople.
 You will be able to see the Obelisk from Egypt, Serpentine Column from Delphi and fountain of Willhelm II.
 Now it's time to see so famous Blue Mosque, also known as the Sultanahment Mosque.
 One of the biggest mosques and principal adornments of the Istanbul skyline, the Blue Mosque was built in the 17th century.
-Once inside the mosque, blue Iznik tiles and stained glass will surround you.
+Once inside the mosque, blue Iznik tiles and stained glasses will surround you.
 We continue with BASILICA CISTERN (in Tukish also known as Yerebatan Sarayı - "Sunken Palace"), is the largest of tens of ancient cisterns that lie beneath the city.

 Your guide will pick you up at your hotel at 0900.
 Your first stop today will be the SULEYMANIYE Mosque.
 This mosque, constructed by the great Ottoman architect Sinan in 1557, is regarded as the most beautiful of all imperial mosques.
 In addition to the outside architecture, you will visit the tombs of the Sultan Suleyman the Magnificent and his wife Roxelana.
-Afterwards you will drive along the CITY WALLS of Constantinople to the district of Edimekapi.
-The 5th century walls, built by Emperor Theodosius II, stretch for 6.5 kilometers from the Golden Horn to the Sea of Marmara and commisioned by Emperor Theodosius II in the 5th century.
+Afterwards you will drive along the CITY WALLS of Constantinople stretching for 6.5 kilometers from the Golden Horn to the Sea of Marmara and commisioned by Emperor Theodosius II in the 5th century.
 We will continue by exploring to neighborhoods FENER and BALAT where you will enjoy the most authentic houses of Istanbul and many eastern Orthodox churches and also the Petriarchate of Orthodox Church.

-Lunch will provide an opportunity to taste the local flavors of the Ottoman kitchen, which prided itself on blending recipes and ingredients from across its vast territories.

-Following lunch you will continue to Eyup, one of the most important Pilgrimage places on earth for the Islamic World.
+Following lunch in a local restaurant you will continue to Eyup, one of the most important Pilgrimage places on earth for the Islamic World.
 Afterwards you may wish to stop for a cup of coffee or tea and enjoy the panoramic view of the Old City from the Coffee House of PIER LOTTI..